fadado/jqt/docs/content/engine.md

 _jqt_ orchestrates several shell utilities to transform MarkDown text and YAML or JSON data into a final HTML document.
 The transformation is driven by a template, where HTML is mixed with _jq_ snippets to implement the transformation logic.
-This diagram shows how document, template and metadata inputs are combined by _jqt_ to produce the final HTML output.
+This diagram shows how document, template and metadata inputs (on the left) are combined by _jqt_ to produce the final HTML output:

 <%include "FLOW.md">